Nigerian wins West African journalist of the year award

 Human rights lawyer, Femi Falana, who presented the grand prize to Mr Akinyemi, urged journalists on the African continent to engage in accountability reporting.

-Also, he condemned the undemocratic conduct of some African heads of give who tampered with their constitution in a desperate bid to remain in power.
+Also, he condemned the undemocratic conduct of some African heads of state who tampered with their constitution in a desperate bid to remain in power.

 The lawyer advised journalists to engage in critical reporting to uncover persons and institutions involved in illicit financial flows in Africa.